2001 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Philadelphia and Denver created standard circulation strikes using copper-nickel clad composition, while San Francisco focused exclusively on proof production.

-The San Francisco mint offered collectors two options: standard clad proofs matching the circulation strike composition, and premium silver proofs containing 90% silver content.
+The San Francisco Mint offered collectors two options: standard clad proofs matching the composition of the circulation strikes, and premium silver proofs containing 90% silver content — a tradition restored in 1992 and maintained every year since.

 2001-P Half Dollar Value